16 Best Tools for Writers to Build a Profitable Writing Business in 2026

 4. Google Docs: The Collaboration Standard for Writer-Editor Workflows

 Google Docs remains the default writing environment for freelance writers who collaborate with editors, content managers, and clients.
-Its real-time editing, commenting, and suggestion mode make it the path of least resistance for editorial workflows where multiple people review the same document.
+Real-time editing, commenting, and Suggesting mode make it the path of least resistance for any editorial workflow with multiple reviewers.

 Key features: